 - At least 18 graduate credit hours of regular coursework must be in the major field.

-- A student must have a minimum GPA of 3.0 in degree program courses including completed plan of study courses.
+- A student must have a minimum GPA of 3.0 in degree program courses.

 - For the non-thesis option (professional master’s degree) the minimum course requirement is 30 credit hours.